FindMySchool LogoFindMySchool

 Reception admissions are coordinated by West Sussex County Council, and places are allocated using the published oversubscription criteria.
 This review cannot quote a last offered distance, as no distance figure is available so families should check the council’s admissions guidance and apply on time.

-Apply through West Sussex County Council for September 2026 entry.
-The school website highlights the application closing date as Thursday 15 January 2026, and families may also need to complete the school’s Supplementary Information Form if applying under faith related criteria.
+Apply through West Sussex County Council for September 2027 entry.
+Applications open in the week beginning 5 October 2026, the on-time deadline is 15 January 2027, and National Offer Day is 16 April 2027.
+Families may also need to complete the school’s Supplementary Information Form if applying under faith related criteria.

 The school references Early Bird’s breakfast club and after school clubs, but the published pages do not clearly state breakfast club hours in accessible text.
 If wraparound care is essential for your family, ask the school for the current schedule, costs, and booking process before relying on it.